 SSRF - Server Side Request Forgery

-How SSRF Attacks Work
+How SSRF Works

-2. User Input: The attacker controls part or all of the URL being requested
+2. The user controls the URL

 Types of SSRF Attacks